ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 |Limit memory and CPU usage to protect the cluster                                  |Recommended|
 |Change Xmx value and resources limitations according to the size of worker nodes   |Recommended|

-These are the recommended initial limits for AMPLIFY API Management components:
+These are the recommended initial limits for Amplify API Management components:

 * API Manager pod: 2cpu with 2GB memory and initial request of 0,5cpu with 0,5GB memory
 * Admin Node Manager: memory resource limit of 2GB memory